QuickAxe/CliffhangerMobo/README.md

 # Code for my race robot for competitive Indian robotics.
 The 'robot' is a manually controlled vehicle that has good off-road capabilities.
-It uses a tank stu=yle steering, and used tank treads (or belts).
+It uses a tank style steering, and used tank treads (or belts).

 This code handles the ESC functions, and includes active stabalisation, using a 6050 MPU.